 Research indicates that youth's perceptions of an institutional environment have important implications for their future success.
-Specifically, positive perceptions within and across dimensions of the juvenile setting reduce the likelihood of future antisocial activity, rearrest, or a return to a facility.
-The facility environment and public safety are inherently connected.
+Specifically, positive perceptions within and across dimensions of the juvenile setting reduce the likelihood of future antisocial activity, rearrest, or a return to a facility.75 The facility environment and public safety are inherently connected.
 In line with this research, ACPD is committed to providing as homelike an environment as possible, designed to allow developmentally appropriate normative behavior and daily life.
-Mentioned above, ACPD recognizes the key role that family, friends, and community play in positive youth development and will seek to allow outside community and family involvement to the greatest extent possible.
+As mentioned above, ACPD recognizes the key role that family, friends, and community play in positive youth development and will seek to allow outside community and family involvement to the greatest extent possible.
 Thus, both the physical facility-as well as the policies implemented within-will promote positive development and dignity, physical, and psychological safety.
 ACPD recognizes that the current facility (discussed in more detail below) places some limitations on these goals, but remains committed to pursuing them as future secure and step-down placement facilities are explored and developed.
+ACPD will commit to consulting with a facilities expert when exploring all current and future facilities for the SB 823 population.